Use Flow with multiple languages

 Available on: Mac, Windows, iOS, Android

-Dictate in any of 99 languages, switch between them across sessions, or use regional variants like British English or Swiss German.
-Configure your languages once and Flow detects which one you're speaking.
+Dictate in 100+ languages and switch between them across sessions.
+Configure your languages once in Settings, and Flow detects which one you're speaking at the start of each session.

 What it is